nl-digigo/visi/docs/visi1.7/Exchange.md

 ### leidraad 1.7

-#### #72 Prio-801: Overdraagbaarheid lopende projecten of VISI archief bij switch van leverancier
+#### #72 Prio-801: Transferability of current projects or VISI archive when switching suppliers

-wat is de huidige opbouw van een archief?
+what is the current structure of an archive?

-jeroen: archiveren en inlezen van archief deel maken van cretificering Jeroen en arne hebben een sleutel gemaakt(gebruikt?) ter validatie van geslaagtheid van import/export. jeroen: aanbesteding amsterdam, dus alles open projecten die bij technia stonden moesten naar b&s. dus een export en import moeten er zijn. vergelijksingssleutel wordt gerenereerd en dan vergeleken na import wat b&s heeft geimporteerd. wordt iets wat in 1.8 gaat komen.
+jeroen: archiving and reading archive part of certification Jeroen and arne have created (used?) a key to validate success of import/export. jeroen: tender amsterdam, so all open projects that were at technia had to go to b&s. so an export and import must be there. comparison key is generated and then compared after import what b&s has imported. will be something that will come in 1.8.

-b&s heeft software oplossing gemaakt om oude raamwerk te updaten naar nieuwe versie van raamwerk, maar dit is buiten de standaard om. dat loopt dan niet goed in je archief.
+b&s has created a software solution to update old framework to new version of framework, but this is outside the standard. that doesn't run well in your archive.

-niek leest voor overdraging van lopende projecten getest, huidige archief formaat
+niek reads for transfer of ongoing projects tested, current archive format

-kunnen inlezen moet een testcase worden in de validatie tests. huidige archief structuur gaan naar tests leverancier en opdrachtgever omwisselen en dan testen. jeroen heeft als het goed is een oplossing voor het char limit van 250 probleem, voor berichten en voor bijlages
+reading must become a test case in the validation tests. current archive structure go to supplier and client tests swap and then test. jeroen has a solution for the char limit of 250 problem, for messages and for attachments

-structuur blijft gelijk voor 1.7 voor 1.8 misschien voor 1.7 wordt het nu getest
+structure remains the same for 1.7 for 1.8 maybe for 1.7 it is being tested now

 ## Message Signing